Yamasee War: Background

 The Tuscarora War and its lengthy aftermath played a major role in the outbreak of the Yamasee War.
 The Tuscarora were an Iroquoian-speaking tribe of the interior, and they began attacking colonial settlements of North Carolina in 1711.
 South Carolina settlers mustered their militia and campaigned against the Tuscarora in 1712 and 1713.
 These forces were made up mainly of allied Indian troops.
 The Yamasee had been strong allies of South Carolina colonists for many years, and Yamasee warriors made up the core of both Carolina forces.
 Other Indians were recruited over a large area from diverse tribes, some of whom were traditional enemies.
-Tribes that sent warriors to South Carolina's militia included the Yamasee, Catawba, Yuchi, Apalachee, Cusabo, Wateree, Sugaree, Waxhaw, Congraree, Pee Dee, Cape Fear, Cheraw, Sissipahaw, Cherokee, and various proto-Creek groups.
+Tribes that sent warriors to South Carolina's militia included the Yamasee, Catawba, Yuchi, Apalachee, Cusabo, Wateree, Sugaree, Waxhaw, Congaree, Pee Dee, Cape Fear, Cheraw, Sissipahaw, Cherokee, and various proto-Creek groups.

 This collaboration brought Indians of the entire region into closer contact with one another.
 They saw the disagreements and weaknesses of the colonies, as South Carolina, North Carolina, and Virginia bickered over various aspects of the Tuscarora War.
 Essentially all of the tribes that helped South Carolina during the Tuscarora War joined in attacking settlers in the colony during the Yamasee War, just two or three years later.

 The Yamasee were an amalgamation of the remnants of earlier tribes and chiefdoms.
 The Upper Yamasee were primarily Guale originally from the Georgia coast.
 The Lower Yamasee included the Altamaha, Ocute (Okatee), Ichisi, (Chechessee), and Euhaw, who had come to the coast from the interior of Georgia.
 They emerged during the 17th century in the contested frontier between South Carolina and Spanish Florida.
 They moved north in the late 17th century and became South Carolina's most important Indian ally.
 They lived near the mouth of the Savannah River and around Port Royal Sound.

 For years, the Yamasee profited from their relation with the settlers.
 By 1715, deer had become rare in Yamasee territory, and the Yamasee became increasingly indebted to the American traders who supplied them with trade goods on credit.
 Rice plantations had begun to thrive in South Carolina and was exported as a commodity crop, but much of the land good for rice had been taken up.
 The Yamasee had been granted a large land reserve on the southern borders of South Carolina, and settlers began to covet the land which they deemed ideal for rice plantations.

 Each of the Indian tribes that joined in the war had its own reasons, as complicated and deeply rooted in the past as that of the Yamasee.
 The tribes did not act in carefully planned coordination, but the unrest increased and tribes began to discuss war.
 By early 1715, rumors of growing Indian support for war was troubling enough that some friendly Indians warned colonists of the danger.
 They suggested that the Ochese Creek were the instigators.